J/Z (New York City Subway service): Archer Avenue Line

-One of the goals of the Archer Avenue project was to make Jamaica Line service as attractive as possible, and as a result, the TA planned to provide a form of express service.
+One of the goals of the Archer Avenue project was to make Jamaica Line service as attractive as possible, and as a result the TA planned to provide a form of express service.
 The two options considered to speed up Jamaica Line service were skip-stop service, which would have split Jamaica services into two patterns that served alternate stops, and a zone-express service, which would have split Jamaica services into a short-turn local service and a full-length express services.
 The zone-express option was dismissed in favor of the skip-stop option because its operation has to be very precisely timed so as to not hinder reliability, because service in the outer zone past the boundary of zone express service at Crescent Street or 111th Street would be too infrequent, and because many stations would lose half their service.
 Outer-zone expresses, after Crescent Street would skip stops on the local track until Eastern Parkway, from where it would run on the express track, stopping at Myrtle Avenue before going straight to Essex Street in Manhattan, skipping Marcy Avenue.
 Outer-zone expresses and inner-zone locals would have each been limited to frequencies of 10 minutes.

-The TA decided to implement skip-stop service with two services labeled "J" and "Z", with lightly-used stops designated as "J" or "Z" stops, and those with higher ridership being all-stop stations.
-The all-stop stations were Parsons Boulevard, Sutphin Boulevard, Woodhaven Boulevard, Crescent Street, Eastern Parkway, Myrtle Avenue, Marcy Avenue, and all stops in Manhattan except for Bowery, which was to be served by only the M train.
-Bowery's low ridership did not justify more than one service to stop at the station; the J stopped there evenings, nights and weekends when the M did not operate into Manhattan.
-The J-only stops while skip-stop was operating were 111th Street, Forest Parkway, Cypress Hills, Cleveland Street, Alabama Avenue, Halsey Street and Kosciusko Street.
-The Z-only stops were 121st Street, 102nd Street, Elderts Lane, Norwood Avenue, Van Siclen Avenue, Chauncey Street and Gates Avenue.
-To further speed up service, J and Z trains would run express between Myrtle and Marcy.
-Trains on the J/Z ran every five minutes, an improvement over their previous headway of eight minutes.
+The TA decided to implement skip-stop service with two services labeled "J" and "Z", with lightly-used stops designated as "J" or "Z" stops, and those with higher ridership being all-stop stations being served by both lines.
+The all-stop stations were Parsons Boulevard, Sutphin Boulevard, Woodhaven Boulevard, Crescent Street, Eastern Parkway, Myrtle Avenue, and Marcy Avenue, and all stops in Manhattan except for Bowery, which was to be served by only the M train.
+Bowery's low ridership did not justify more than one service to stop at the station; the J only stopped there weekday evenings, weekends during the daytime and overnights when the M did not operate into Manhattan.
+The J-only stops while skip-stop was operating were 111th Street, 85th Street, Cypress Hills, Cleveland Street, Alabama Avenue, Halsey Street and Kosciusko Street.
+The Z-only stops were 121st Street, 102nd Street, 75th Street, Norwood Avenue, Van Siclen Avenue, Chauncey Street and Gates Avenue.
+To further speed up service, J and Z trains would skip Flushing Avenue, Lorimer Street and Hewes Street.
+Trains on the J/Z ran every five minutes, an improvement over the previous frequency of eight minutes before skip-stop service began operating.
 Skip-stop service ran to Manhattan in the morning between 7:15 and 8:15 a.m. and to Jamaica between 4:45 and 5:45 p.m.